 Visitors travelling from Washington, Oregon or far northern California will find a relatively easy straight shot down U.S. Route 101 until Leggett, California, at which point you can either stay on 101 all the way to Hwy 20 in Willits (where you'll head east through Jackson State Forest into Fort Bragg), or you can hop on Hwy 1 for a winding, leisurely drive down the coast.
 Up-to-date traffic conditions can be found at the California Department of Transportation.

-It’s not an easy journey, but the payoff is so worth it.
 The last leg of your trip will be by car, but there are many paths to getting here, depending on where you’re coming from!

 The nearest airports are: